JcDenton86/cordova-plugin-jc-googledrive/README.md

 You are more than welcome to provide features and help with the development.
 Leaving issues or requests is accepted but my free time in not enough which means that I will try to support this plugin as long as my free time allows.

+To contribute to the Android native code please open `dev-android` in Android Studio (on slow connections the initial "Building 'dev-android' Gradle project info" may take a while).

 ## Credits

 This plugin has been created by [Jeries Besharat](http://students.ceid.upatras.gr/~besarat)